sendgrid/sendgrid-csharp/README.md

 # Use Cases

 Here are some [examples of common API use cases](USE_CASES.md), such as how to send an email with a transactional template.

-# Roadmap

-If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/sendgrid/sendgrid-csharp/issues) and [pull requests](https://github.com/sendgrid/sendgrid-csharp/pulls).
-We would love to hear your feedback!

 # How to Contribute